Kim Småge: Background

-Anne Karin Thorhus was born in Trondheim, by parents Rune Sanfrid Thorhus and Hjørdis Wedø.
+Anne Karin Thorhus was born in Trondheim, to parents Rune Sanfrid Thorhus and Hjørdis Wedø.
 She is married to playwright Edvard Normann Rønning.
 She is cand.mag. from the University of Trondheim.
 She was the first female scuba diving instructor of the Norwegian Diving Federation (Norwegian: Norsk Dykkerforbund).

 Literary career

 Kim Småge's first two crime novels, Nattdykk (1983) and Origo (1984) feature the character "Hilke", a female diver, as the main character.
 She followed up with the thrillers Kainan (1986) and Lex Love (1991).
-She also wrote two youth's novels, Figurene in 1986, and Interrail in 1988.
+She also wrote two youth novels, Figurene in 1986, and Interrail in 1988.
 Kvinnens lange arm (1992) is a collection of crime short stories.
 The crime novels Sub Rosa (1993), En kjernesunn død (1995), Containerkvinnen (1997), Solefall (2002) and Dobbeltmann (2004) all feature the police detective "Anne-kin Halvorsen" as main character.

 With her novel Nattdykk Småge was the first woman in what has been called "a new female wave in Norwegian crime fiction".